sjbrown/misc_work/deckahedron/mod_deckahedron_world_campaigns.md

 been talking about, is there already a specific goal?
 What themes have already emerged through the action, dialogue, and relationships?

-Take that prize and put it somewhere hard to get.
+Put that prize in a terribly difficult location.

 It could be at the end of a road of trials, or inside the cave where they must conquer their greatest fear, or in the clutches of their most powerful